It's Like the Flu: Plot

 Cory (Billy Crudup) informs Bradley (Reese Witherspoon) that Alex (Jennifer Aniston) will return to the show.
 Bradley is upset, as Cory has been continuing to keep secrets from her.
-Cory is also dealing with Hannah's family's lawsuit, which could continue damage UBA's image.
+Cory is also dealing with Hannah's family's lawsuit, which could continue to damage UBA's image.

 Alex arrives at the studio with her new agent, Doug Klassen (Will Arnett).
 Cory introduces her to Stella (Greta Lee), and invites them to dine with him to discuss her return, which is still not reported to the trades.
 As this happens, more members from the staff manage to get themselves invited to the dinner.
 Despite the staff expressing interest in Alex's return, Daniel (Desean Terry) is upset with her after ruining his chance to become anchor.
 While talking with Mia (Karen Pittman), they talk about the arrival of COVID-19 in the country, but Mia decides to only give one minute of coverage.

 Mitch (Steve Carell) has moved to a mansion in Italy, bored with his routine and ignoring Fred's phone calls.
 While sitting at a café, he is approached by a woman, berating him for his accusations.
 Suddenly, another woman, Paola Lambruschini (Valeria Golino), comes to Mitch's defense.
 She is aware of his actions but accuses the woman of filming this encounter so she can post it on social media.
 Mitch leaves the scene, but gives his phone number to Paola.
 Later, Fred (Tom Irwin) shows up at Mitch's mansion to talk, but Mitch refuses to get involved with him.

 As the guests arrive, Alex tries to apologize to Daniel, who refuses.
 Over dinner, they discuss the novel coronavirus and whether it is newsworthy or not.
 When an overwhelmed Alex tries to leave early, she is confronted by Bradley, who is still angry that Alex abandoned her when she needed her the most.
 While Alex expresses regret for abandoning her, she feels they do not owe anything to each other.
 The following day, Cory is informed that Hannah's family will not settle and want the amount of money they paid Fred to exit.
 Chip (Mark Duplass), who has proposed to his girlfriend Madeleine (Katie Aselton), is surprised when Alex shows up at his door.
 She asks him to return as her producer, which he agrees.